-Note: System organ classes (SOC) and preferred terms (PTs) reflect coding of adverse reactions using MedDRA.
-A subject with multiple occurrences of an adverse reaction is counted only once under the applicable SOC/PT.
+Note: A subject with multiple occurrences of an adverse reaction is counted only once under the applicable Body System/Adverse Reaction.

-- ^a All treatment-emergent adverse reactions in at least 5.0% of subjects in the Rd Continuous or Rd18 Arms and at least a 2.0% higher frequency (%) in either the Rd Continuous or Rd18 Arms compared to the MPT Arm. - ^b All grade 3 or 4 treatment-emergent adverse reactions in at least 1.0% of subjects in the Rd Continuous or Rd18 Arms and at least a 1.0% higher frequency (%) in either the Rd Continuous or Rd18 Arms compared to the MPT Arm. - ^c Serious treatment-emergent adverse reactions in at least 1.0% of subjects in the Rd Continuous or Rd18 Arms and at least a 1.0% higher frequency (%) in either the Rd Continuous or Rd18 Arms compared to the MPT Arm. - ^d Preferred terms for the blood and lymphatic system disorders SOC were included by medical judgment as known adverse reactions for Rd Continuous/Rd18, and have also been reported as serious. - ^e Footnote "a" not applicable - ^f Footnote "b" not applicable. - ^e adverse reactions in which at least one resulted in a fatal outcome - [%] adverse reactions in which at least one was considered to be life threatening (if the outcome of the reaction was death, it is included with death cases)
+All treatment-emergent adverse reactions in at least 5.0% of subjects in the Rd Continuous or Rd18 Arms and at least a 2.0% higher frequency (%) in either the Rd Continuous or Rd18 Arms compared to the MPT Arm.

+b All grade 3 or 4 treatment-emergent adverse reactions in at least 1.0% of subjects in the Rd Continuous or Rd18 Arms and at least a 1.0% higher frequency (%) in either the Rd Continuous or Rd18 Arms compared to the MPT Arm.

-PTs for combined adverse reaction terms:
+^c Serious treatment-emergent adverse reactions in at least 1.0% of subjects in the Rd Continuous or Rd18 Arms and at least a 1.0% higher frequency (%) in either the Rd Continuous or Rd18 Arms compared to the MPT Arm.

+^d Preferred terms for the blood and lymphatic system disorders body system were included by medical judgment as known adverse reactions for Rd Continuous/Rd18, and have also been reported as serious.

+^e Footnote "a" not applicable f Footnote "b" not applicable.

+- @ adverse reactions in which at least one resulted in a fatal outcome - % adverse reactions in which at least one was considered to be life threatening (if the outcome of the reaction was death, it is included with death cases) - Adverse reactions include in combined adverse reaction terms: